5 Benefits of Timber Framed Homes

 The bottom line is that brick can be expensive for no additional benefit.
 It also takes longer compared to timber frame which is fast and efficient, especially if you have well-tested systems and standards already included through your builder.

 When we build a house, we don’t just do the bare minimum.
 We make practical adjustments to keep your home functional and efficient.

 Our Builtform construction specification includes:

-- Timber stud work at 450 centres, not the minimum 600 centres often used in minimally Engineered homes.
+- Timber stud work at 450 centers, not the minimum 600 centers often used in minimally Engineered homes.

 - Solid blocking is installed within walls at door handle contact points, fittings & cabinetwork locations such as towel rails, clothes dryer locations, etc.